 11. The list of the frequently used method is available in the next section i.e. Most used methods.
 In case you see, several threads in a thread dump end up working on one single method then it might be of concern.
 Most of the time, if there is a problem like a poorly responding data source, un-relinquished lock, infinite looping threads etc. then a significant number of threads end up in one single method.
 That particular method has to be analyzed in detail.

 12. The next section belongs to CPU consumption.
 This section shows the most CPU-consuming method along with the thread count executing those methods.
 In reality, JVM marks several threads as ‘Runnable’ although they are not running and just waiting for resources.
 Such waiting threads do not cause high CPU utilization.
 Therefore you should know first which are the actual ‘Runnable’ thread and continue the investigation on the high CPU issue.

 13. The Blocked thread can be identified by a Transitive Graph.
 Refer to Figure 13, you can understand how pool-1-thread-1 blocked the pool-1-thread-2 and pool-1-thread-3 threads.
 The blocked threads make the application unresponsive, so proper diagnosis should be carried out for root cause analysis.

 15. Thread’s stack stores methods, primitive data types, variables, object pointers, and return values.
 All of these consume memory.
-If thread’s stack sizes grow beyond the allocated memory limit then StackOverflowError is thrown.
-Thread Stack Length section provides the length of the stack and thread count.
-The good part is that fastThread concludes whether the stack trace length appears normal or not?
+If the thread’s stack sizes grow beyond the allocated memory limit then StackOverflowError is thrown.
+The Thread Stack Length section provides the length of the stack and thread count.
+The good part is that fastThread concludes whether the stack trace length appears normal or not.